 We have been interested in making our own cheese for a few years now.
 I have tackled making a hard cheese in the past, but it didn't turn out so well so there was an intimidation factor that has been preventing further experimentation.
 We even bought one of those cheesemaking kits from the Cheese Queen, but it has languished in the cupboard for way too long.
 Finally, we decided to attend a cheesemaking class at a cool little boutique in the West Midtown area of Atlanta, and that was what we needed to shift us into gear.
 So let's make some cheese.

 We attended a cheese making class at The Preserving Place where we learned the basics of making cheese at home.
-If you live in Atlanta, I highly recommend stopping in.
+If you live in Atlanta, I highly recommend stopping in (sorry guys - The Preserving Place isn't open anymore).
 After the class, we were excited to come home and use our new skills to make something great.
 We decided to make a fromage blanc as our first attempt at homemade cheese.